 Step #4: Connect Your WordPress Website

-Copy your new API key and head over to the WordPress plugin.
+Finally, head over to the PushEngage plugin in your WordPress dashboard.
 Under the Setup tab, paste the API key:

 And that’s all!

 You have successfully set up push notifications on your website.
 Next, we’ll show you how to use them effectively.

 Let’s get a little bit technical now and explore how push notifications work.

 The simplified version is that every time a new visitor enters your website, they get prompted to become a push notification subscriber.